-You can access the web interface either via links at the console or from a web browser on a client connected to the same network (recommended).
+You can access the Web User Interface either via links at the console or from a web browser on a client connected to the same network (recommended).
 The default IP address is 192.168.2.21/24.
 To change this, at the console use: